TheOfferHaus/theofferhaus/README.md

 You only have to do the above a single time, it should refresh automatically afterwards.

 ## THINGS TO DO EVERY TIME YOU START UP THE APP:
+1. Run `lt --port 3000` to generate your new localtunnel URL for that work session
+2. Navigate to Clerk webhook dashboard and update your endpoint with the new URL (if you've made one before).
+   If not, follow Steps 5-14 in 'Setting Up Clerk To Add User to Personal Database on Signup'
-1. Steps 1-7 of Adding localtunnel URL to Typeform Webhook in Order to Receive the Response Data
+3. Follow Steps 1-4 in 'Adding localtunnel URL to Typeform Webhook in Order to Receive the Response Data'.
+   If you already have your old URL there, you can just update it, otherwise follow Steps 5-7.

 ## THINGS TO DO EVERY TIME YOU RUN `npm run migrate:reset`
 0. Restart app with `npm run dev`